ttmaciag/roche_assessment_august/README.md

 <br/>

-Go [here](/docs/MODELS.md) to read on the interpretation of these scores.
+Go [here](/docs/MODELS.md) to read an interpretation of these scores.

 <br/>